Vicuna Adventures Inca Trail 5 Days / 4 Nights

-To protect this historic trail, the maximum number of people allowed to hike the Inca Trail each day is 500 (including hikers on the 2-Days, 4-Days and 5-Days hikes and all the workers such as porters, cooks and tour guides).
+To protect this historic trail, the maximum number of people allowed to hike the Inca Trail each day is 500 (including hikers on the 2, 4 and 5 days hikes and all the workers such as porters, cooks and tour guides).
 Sometimes the spots are filled at least 6 months in advance or more.
 For this reason we highly recommend you book your spot as soon as possible.

 CUSCO / KM82 / HATUNCHACA

 Distance: 10 Km